-4. Scrub Off Residue
+3. Scrub Off Residue

 Let affected areas dry, and then use a stiff bristle brush to scrub away any remaining mold.
 This can be a time-consuming process, but you want to remove as much mold residue as possible.

-5. Dispose of Everything
+4. Dispose of Everything

 Carefully fold up your plastic sheeting, and seal it in a heavy trash bag.
 Dispose of coveralls, brushes and any other contaminated gear the same way.
 Keep bagged items stored outside until trash pickup.

-6. Control Crawl Space Climate
+5. Control Crawl Space Climate

 Consider installing a model designed to operate in tight places.
 Make crawl space inspection a part of spring and fall home maintenance.